-As at the date of this supplement, the Index consists of the following twenty three (23) developed market country countries: Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Hong Kong, Israel, Ireland, Italy, Japan, the Netherlands, New Zealand, Norway, Portugal, Singapore, Spain, Sweden, Switzerland, the United Kingdom, and the United States.
+The Index consists of the following twenty-three (23) developed market country indices: Australia, Austria, Belgium, Canada, Denmark Finland, France, Germany, Hong Kong, Ireland, Israel, Italy, Japan, the Netherlands, New Zealand, Norway, Portugal, Singapore, Spain, Sweden, Switzerland, the United Kingdom, and the United States.
+REITs are a type of investment structure which invest in income producing real estate and may earn rental income from commercial or residential property.